simoncblyth/opticks/notes/issues/reimplement-G4OpticksRecorder-CManager-for-new-workflow.rst

   * pho0: simple push_back
   * pho: using resize at each genstep and slotting in using spho.id

-* TODO: check that works with both C+S gensteps and when reemission enabled
+* DONE: check that works with both C+S gensteps and when reemission enabled

   * with reemission, the appropriate thing to do is replace the spho with the reemission one in same slot

-* TODO: exapnd to collecting records and rec
+* DONE: exapnd to collecting records and rec

 3. check that can follow reemission lineage, reusing the functionality